aquality-automation/aquality-selenium-core-dotnet/README.md

 ```

 Or create your own ElementFactory!
 You can extend it from Core's ElementFactory or just implement IElementFactory interface.
-(Don't forget to register it in the DI container at ApplicationManager!).
+(Don't forget to register it in the DI container at AqualityServices!).

 6. Work with Windows/Pages/Forms according to PageObject pattern.
 Create a base Form class with protected access to IApplication instance and IElementFactory (and any other needed service) via ApplicationManager.
 Other forms will inherit from this one with the mentioned services available.
 Take a look at example here: